mapbender/mapbender-documentation/en/book/translation.rst

 *************************************
 If your language is not translated yet, it is easy to add a new language.

-* Check the translation directories and create a new file by copying an existing locale
+* Check the translation directories and create a new file by copying the english locale
-* translate the source-tags into the target-tags
+* translate the target-tags into the target-tags
+* format your translated file with app/console translation:update --output-format=xlf --force de MapbenderWmcBundle
 * clear your cache